 View photo gallery »

-Rollins developed JRoll's Aces in 2007 to reward children in disadvantaged areas excelling in the classroom.
-Jimmy meets with groups on field during batting practice, answeres questions and signs autographs.
+Jimmy developed JRoll's Aces in 2007 to reward children in disadvantaged areas excelling in the classroom.
+Jimmy meets with groups on field during batting practice, answers questions and signs autographs.

 He also provides each participant with a game ticket, T-shirt and food voucher.

 Since 2002, Jimmy honors top readers for their dedication to literacy during the summer months.
-In July 2010 he welcomed 50 top readers, dubbed JRoll's Readers, from the Philadelphia Reads Summer Reading program.
-Jimmy shared with students that his favorite book is Robinson Crusoe because when reading it he felt like he was on an adventure.
+He welcomes groups of top readers, dubbed JRoll's Readers, from the Philadelphia Reads Summer Reading program.
+Jimmy has shared with students that his favorite book is Robinson Crusoe because when reading it he felt like he was on an adventure.

 Jimmy annually helps the Phillies salute Jackie Robinson's legacy as well as honors the surviving members of the Philadelphia Stars Negro League team.